ibm-cloud-docs/openshift/ts-ingress/ts-ingress-vpc-router-zone.md

 {: tsCauses}
-When you create an {{site.data.keyword.openshiftlong_notm}} cluster on VPC infrastructure in the CLI, the cluster is initially created with worker nodes in one zone only.
+When you create an {{site.data.keyword.openshiftshort}} cluster on VPC infrastructure in the CLI, the cluster is initially created with worker nodes in one zone only.
 You then make the cluster multizone by manually adding zones to your worker pools with the `ibmcloud oc zone add vpc-gen2` command.
 Currently, when you add zones to your cluster, the Ingress controller is not updated with the VPC subnets for the new zones, and does not route requests to apps in the new zones.

 {: tsResolve}
 Restart the Ingress controller so that a new VPC load balancer is created, which registers the router behind a hostname and forwards traffic to the router.
 Then, update your Ingress subdomain to use the new VPC load balancer hostname.